A Lamperti-type representation of continuous-state branching processes with immigration: Stability of the generalized Lamperti transformation

-We now continue with a proof of Theorem \ref{StabilityTheorem}.
+We now continue with a proof of Theorem~\ref{StabilityTheorem}.
 It is divided in two parts: convergence of the cumulative population which is then used to prove convergence of population profiles.
-The strategy is simple: we first use the functional equations satisfied by $\paren{c_n}$ to prove that $c_n\wedge K$ is uniformly bounded and equicontinuous.
+The strategy is simple: we first use the functional equations satisfied by $ ( c_n )$ to prove that $c_n\wedge K$ is uniformly bounded and equicontinuous.
 Then, we pass to the limit in the functional equations satisfied by $c_n$ to see that any subsequential limit of $c_n\wedge K$ equals $c\wedge K$.
-(This is where the assumption that \ref{IVPWithInequalities} has an unique solution comes into play.)
-Having established convergence of $c_n$ to $c$ we then verify some technical hypotheses enabling us to apply results on continuity of composition and addition on adequate subspaces of Skorohod space and deduce that $f_n\circ c_n+g_n$ converges to $f\circ c+g$.
+[This is where the assumption that (\ref {IVPWithInequalities}) has an unique solution comes into play.]
+Having established convergence of $c_n$ to $c$, we then verify some technical hypotheses enabling us to apply results on continuity of composition and addition on adequate subspaces of Skorohod space and deduce that $f_n\circ c_n+g_n$ converges to $f\circ c+g$. \begin{pf*}{Proof of Theorem~\ref{StabilityTheorem}, convergence of cumulative populations} Let $K,\eps>0$ and consider the sequence $c_n\wedge K$ consisting of nondecreasing functions with c\`adl\`ag right-hand derivatives.
+Since